jelsenburg/CodeSympathizer/README.md

 o	Within 30 days of employment, you will be able to search a thesaurus for words that are different but mean the same. o	90 days of employment, you will take solo flight into the discord in search of weary developers to sympathize with.
-They are easy to spot…they have many posts that usually start with “Why Can’t I…”  or “How in the ****** do you ……” o	180 days of employment, you will have fair amount of hands-on experience and expertise in the projects that are in development and be able to provide sympathetic posts regarding design, implementation, and support. o	Within 360 days of employment, you should be on the mailing list for at least 12 Christmas Card and 2 fruit baskets .
+They are easy to spot…they have many posts that usually start with “Why Can’t I…”  or “How in the ****** do you ……” o	180 days of employment, you will have fair amount of hands-on experience and expertise in the projects that are in development and be able to provide sympathetic posts regarding design, implementation, and support. o	Within 360 days of employment, you should be on the mailing list for at least 12 Christmas Cards and 2 fruit baskets .

 The Work: What type of work will you be doing?
 What assignments, requirements, or skills will you be performing on a regular basis?